Zoning Code Governance and Amendments

 2023

-Local Law No. 4 of 2023, adopted December 11, 2023, clarifies that residential, commercial, or mixed-uses are permitted on a single lot in the Neighborhood Mixed Use (NMU) District.
-The Board adopted a Negative Declaration finding no significant adverse environmental impacts.[14]
+Local Law No. 4 of 2023, adopted December 11, 2023, clarifies that residential, commercial, or mixed-uses are all permitted on a single lot within the Neighborhood Mixed Use (NMU) District.
+A Negative Declaration was adopted finding no significant adverse environmental impacts.[15]

 2022

-Local Law No. 2 of 2022, adopted February 14, 2022, amends the Official Zoning Map of the Village of Red Hook to create the Gateway Business District (GWB) and makes other associated changes.
-The Board adopted a Negative Declaration finding no significant adverse environmental impacts and overrode the recommendations of the Dutchess County Department of Planning and Development.[12]
+Local Law No. 2 of 2022, adopted February 14, 2022, amends the Official Zoning Map, creates the Gateway Business District (GWB), and makes other associated changes to the Zoning Law.
+The Board overrode the recommendations of the Dutchess County Department of Planning and Development regarding the proposed district, adopting a Negative Declaration finding no significant adverse environmental impacts.[12]

 Zoning Map Typographical Corrections — Local Law 3 of 2022

-Local Law No. 3 of 2022, adopted July 11, 2022, corrects typographical errors on the Official Zoning Map with respect to certain tax parcel numbers and provides a definition for the use of "salesroom or shops of a builder, contractor or artisan" already permitted in the Gateway Business District.[13]
+Local Law No. 3 of 2022, adopted July 11, 2022, corrects typographical errors on the Official Zoning Map with respect to certain tax parcel numbers.
+The law also provides a definition for "salesroom or shops of a builder, contractor or artisan," a use already permitted in the Gateway Business District.[13]

 2018